 - How should I plan for the new space?

 - What are some duties for individuals?

 - What are some hazards that may be introduced when moving?

 - What are some packing and lifting tips?

 - What precautions should be taken when moving collections of books and paper?

-Whether an individual is moving across the hall, or the entire company is moving to a different building (or to a new city!), relocating an office can introduce health and safety concerns that are not a "normal" part of business.
+Whether an individual is moving across the hall, or the entire company is moving to a different building or to a new city, relocating an office can introduce health and safety concerns.

 In the early stages, it is important to get a good idea of what needs to be done, and when.
-Establish a time line of major tasks and requirements.
-Communicate clearly to staff why some tasks need to be done, when, and why they need to be done early.
+Establish a timeline of major tasks and requirements.
+Communicate clearly to staff why some tasks need to be done, when, and why they must be done early.